Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups: Preliminaries

 \subsection{Equivariant sheaves and equivariant cohomology}

 We refer to \cite{BerLun} for general facts on equivariant derived categories.
+We will refer to objects of the equivariant derived categories of constructible sheaves defined in \cite{BerLun} simply as {\it equivariant sheaves}.

-For a $G$-equivariant sheaf (or complex of sheaves) $F$ on $X$ we denote by $R\Ga_G(X,F)$ the equivariant push-forward of $F$ to the point, which is an object of the derived category $D_G(pt)$ of $G$-equivariant sheaves on the point.
+Let $\bG$ be a connected linear group over $\CC$, and let $X$ be a $\CC$-scheme.
+Below we always assume that $X$ is of finite type over $\CC$.
+We denote the corresponding equivariatn derived category by $D_{\bG,c}(X)$.
+For an $\bG$-equivariant sheaf $F$ on $X$ we denote by $R\Ga_\bG(X,F)$ the equivariant push-forward of $F$ to the point, which is an object of the derived category $D_{\bG,c}(pt)$ of $\bG$-equivariant sheaves on the point.
 The equivariant cohomology is obtained by passing to the cohomology of this object:

-Similarly, for $F,F'\in D_G(X)$ we denote
+Similarly, for $F,F'\in D_{\bG,c}(X)$ we denote

-\begin{lem} Let $H\sub G$ be a normal subgroup of finite index, and let $X$ be a $G$-space.
+\begin{lem} Let $\bH\sub \bG$ be a normal subgroup of finite index, and let $X$ be a $\bG$-scheme.